- Hardware Information

 Not at this time.
 Manually registering a Paid AMI based Amazon EC2 instance with the Elastic Load Balancer or using a Paid AMI with an Auto Scaling Group that is associated with the Elastic Load Balancer is not supported.

 Yes -- see the Elastic Load Balancing web page.

 Reserved Instances give you the option to make a low, one-time payment for each instance you want to reserve and in turn receive a significant discount on the hourly charge for that instance.
-There are three Reserved Instance types (Light, Medium, and Heavy Utilization Reserved Instances) that enable you to balance the amount you pay upfront with your effective hourly price.
+There are two Reserved Instance types (Medium and Heavy Utilization Reserved Instances) that enable you to balance the amount you pay upfront with your effective hourly price.

 Functionally, Reserved Instances and On-Demand Instances are exactly the same.
 They are launched and terminated in the same way, and they function identically once running.
 This makes it easy for you to seamlessly use both Reserved and On-Demand Instances without making any changes to your code.
 The only difference is that with a Reserved Instance, you pay a low, one-time payment and receive a lower hourly rate than with an On-Demand Instance and a capacity reservation.

 You can purchase Reserved Instances through the AWS Management Console or using EC2 API tools.
 In the AWS Management Console, simply click the “Reserved Instances” button in the EC2 Instances section, and select “Purchase Reserved Instances”.
 The wizard will walk you through the purchase.